 Follow-up of patients with invasive bladder cancer after cystectomy and radiotherapy is recommended, to detect local recurrence and distant metastases as early as possible to permit additional treatment when indicated and if possible.
-Such therapy may include salvage cystectomy, urethrectomy.

-nephro-ureterectomy and/or systemic chemotherapy with and without secondary surgery for residual tumour.
-Moreover, side effects of urinary diversion should be recognized early on and corrected if possible.
+Such therapy may include salvage cystectomy, urethrectomy, nephro-ureterectomy and/or systemic chemotherapy/immunotherapy with or without secondary surgery for residual tumour.
+Moreover, side effects of urinary diversion, neobladder and chemoradiation should be recognized early on and corrected if possible.